Before digging into the value of a liberal arts education, let us clarify what a liberal arts education is not.

 According to the World Economic Forum, many of today’s in-demand professions did not exist 10 years ago.
 Need examples?
 How about a social media manager, SEO specialist, app developer, cloud services specialist… And the rate of change is only accelerating.

 A liberal arts education teaches skills that transfer to other professions, even to careers no one has yet imagined.
-General education courses tend to focus on research, communication, analytics, problem solving and collaboration.
+General education courses focus on research, communication, analytics, problem solving and collaboration.
 These skills are important in all careers.

 Get hired and promoted